chiaki-i/ochacaml4d-derive-instruction/README.md

-# ochacaml4d-definitional-interpreter
+# ochacaml4d-derive-instruction

-Derive OchaCaml4D from definitional interpreter
+Derive OchaCaml4D virtual machine instructions from the  definitional interpreter

-## How to test
+## How to run

-- Download [OcamlMakefile](https://github.com/mmottl/ocaml-makefile/blob/master/OCamlMakefile) into `~/include/OCamlMakefile`.
+- Save [OcamlMakefile](https://github.com/mmottl/ocaml-makefile/blob/master/OCamlMakefile) as `~/include/OCamlMakefile`, or modify `OCAMLMAKEFILE` value in each `eval*/Makefile` to the desired local path.
-- Run the following to generate a binary named `interpreter`.
+- Compile to make `eval*/interpreter`.

 ```shell
 $ cd eval1/